Macbeth, King of Scotland: Name

+Macbeth's full name in Middle Irish (medieval Gaelic) was Macbethad mac Findláech.
+This is realised as MacBheatha mac Fhionnlaigh in modern Scottish Gaelic, and is rendered Macbeth MacFinlay (also spelled Finley, Findlay, or Findley) in modern English.
+Mac Findláech is a Gaelic patronymic meaning "son of Findláech", referring to his father Findláech of Moray.

 Royal ancestry

-Some sources make Macbeth a grandson of King Malcolm II and thus a cousin to Duncan I, whom he succeeded.
+Some sources make Macbeth a grandson of King Malcolm II, presumably through his daughter Donada, and thus a cousin to Duncan I, whom he succeeded.
 He was possibly also a cousin to Thorfinn the Mighty, Earl of Orkney and Caithness.
-Nigel Tranter, in his novel Macbeth the King, went so far as to portray Macbeth as Thorfinn's half-brother, and Dorothy Dunnett portrays Macbeth and Thorfinn as a single individual (Macbeth being a baptismal name) in the novel King Hereafter.
-However, this is speculation arising from the lack of historical certainty regarding the number of daughters that Malcolm had.

-Mormaer and dux
+Mormaer and marriage

 When Cnut the Great came north in 1031 to accept the submission of King Malcolm II, Macbeth too submitted to him: